 Abstract: This paper reports on a survey of provisions for and children’s access to outdoor play in full-day early childhood centres.
 Environmental features, routines, staffing, and the weather were found to be key factors influencing outdoor play.
 The findings indicate that outdoor play is better supported n centres that have a well planned environment, organised rosters, flexible routines, higher staffing ratios and a strong philosophy focussed on the child.

-Below are copies of the full papers, which you can download and read.
+Below are copies of the full papers for our members and subscribers.

 Please adhere to copyright rules.
 Use is for personal use only.

 Oops ... you are attempting to view an article or a resource in the member-only area.

 To keep reading, you need to login with your membership login